-&lt;sup>91 That La3amon is capable of confusing the regions of early Anglo-Saxon England is shown by his correct identification of King Æthelberht with Kent in lines 14731, 14853, and 14876, but his mistaken reference to Æthelberht as king of East Anglia in line 14870.
+76 That La3amon is capable of confusing the regions of early Anglo-Saxon England is shown by his correct identification of King Æthelberht with Kent in lines 14731, 14853, and 14876, beside his mistaken reference to Æthelberht as king of East Anglia in line 14870.

-&lt;sup>92 Le Saux attributes La3amon's use of Saxon names for an episode before the arrival of the Saxons on British shores to the fact that he had "no compunction in mixing cultural references" (La3amon's Brut: The Poem and its Sources, p.
-255), but it may still seem surprising that his names are not Scandinavian.
+77 Le Saux attributes La3amon's use of Saxon names for an episode before the arrival of the Saxons on British shores to the fact that he had "no compunction in mixing cultural references" (La3amon's Brut, 255), but it may still seem surprising that his names are not Scandinavian.
 Perhaps he wished to avoid self-implication because of his own Scandinavian-derived name, but it is also possible that he did not wish to suggest that East Anglians were Scandinavian even before the end of Roman rule.